Blocking Users By Country Using Azure Conditional Access

 What is Conditional Access Location Blocking?

-Conditional Access blocking based on location is where you can block a user from accessing your systems if they are attempting to log in from a country that they either do not have permission to be in or should not be in.
+Conditional Access blocking based on location is a feature of conditional access policies where you can block a user from accessing your systems if they are attempting to log in from a country that they either do not have permission to be in or should not be in.
 It is also used to stop access and traffic from countries where you do not have users, or it is unusual for you to have users working from.

-An example would be that you are positive that nobody in your organisation should be attempting to log in from Antarctica (yes, an actual location option) to access their emails, share point or even Teams.
-Then once you have established that this is not one of your users, you can block these locations.
+An example would be that you are positive that nobody in your organisation should be attempting to log in from Antarctica (yes, an actual location option) to access their emails, SharePoint, or even Teams.
+Once you have established that this is not one of your users, you can block these locations.

 How To See Your Login Locations

-It is a good idea to first see what locations your organisation has been accessed, or attempted to be accessed, from over a set period of time.
-This is an especially useful task to carry out in conjunction with your HR/People Team in light of recent events.
+It is a good idea to see first what locations your organisation has been accessed or attempted to be accessed from over a set period of time.
+This task is especially useful in conjunction with your HR/People Team in light of recent events.
+Login locations are used to determine access based on Conditional Access policies, which rely on signals from various sources about users to inform the system about the state and trustworthiness of the device or the device’s user before gaining access to the data.

-We carry this out via Microsoft Sentinel on a weekly and monthly occurrence for a number of reasons, including Failed login attempts over a prolonged period and also it can help find configuration issues with servers etc.
+We carry this out via Microsoft Sentinel on a weekly and monthly basis for a number of reasons, including Failed login attempts over a prolonged period.
+It can also help find configuration issues with servers, etc.

-You can easily check both successful and unsuccessful logins by using one of the inbuilt queries in Microsoft Sentinel (SignIn Locations).
+You can quickly check both successful and unsuccessful logins by using one of the built-in queries in Microsoft Sentinel (SignIn Locations).
 You can adapt this to pull out the users or user display names.

-You will also need the Microsoft Country Codes, which can be found here.
+You will also need the Microsoft Country Codes, found here.

 How Do They Know Where Users Are?

-Below we will be highlighting how to block users by location based on their IP address.
-This is where Microsoft will collect their IP address from the device that they are logging in with.
-Microsoft will then use their database to resolve or match this IP address to a known location or country.
-This is not always an exact science with Microsoft as they are known (in my experience anyway) to not be as accurate as they could be.
+Below, we will highlight how to block users by location based on their IP address.
+Microsoft collects their IP address from the device they are logging in with.
+Microsoft then uses its database to resolve or match this IP address to a known location or country using IP ranges.
+This is not always an exact science with Microsoft, as they are known (in my experience anyway) not to be as accurate as they could be.

-You can determine the location of a user by GPS.
+You can determine a user’s location by GPS.
 However, this requires the user to have the Microsoft Authenticator app installed on their mobile device.
-This will then be used to connect to the system, initially to authenticate the user (done every 24 hours) and then silently each hour to determine the user’s GPS location.
+The app will then be used to connect to the system, initially to authenticate the user (done every 24 hours) and then silently each hour to determine the user’s GPS location.

 You can find out more here